-PhD Student NSF GRFP Fellow
+PhD Student NSF GRFP Fellow she/her

 My research is focused on discerning the mechanism by which salivary mucin reduces virulence traits in oral bacteria.
 We then use that knowledge to design synthetic polymers that can recreate some of mucin's beneficial effects.

 The goal of my research is to understand the ways in which mucus alters microbial physiology and impacts microbial interactions.
 I am studying how oligosaccharides on mucins are sensed by microbes and how they affect microbial behavior and virulence.

 PhD student NSF GRFP Fellow she/her

 My research aims to understand how salivary mucins influence the oral microbiota in health and disease.
 I am examining community assembly patterns within different mucus environments and studying how saliva is altered in disease.